younesk93/Surfs-Up-/README.md

 * Identify the average temperature in June at all stations across all available years in the dataset.
 Doing the same for December temperature.

-* Use the t-test to determine whether the difference in the means, if any, is statistically significant.
+* Using the t-test to determine whether the difference in the means, if any, is statistically significant.

 ### Temperature Analysis II